yushan-huang/EntropyPipeline/MINDER/README.md

-# Epileptic Seizure Recognition Dataset (ESRD)
+# Minder
-This repository includes the code for Minder Dataset (ESRD).
+This repository includes the code for the Minder Dataset.

 ## Raw Data
-The Minder dataset is privacy.
+The Minder dataset is not public.
-To apply and download the dataset, please contact with [Prof. Payam Barnaghi](mailto:p.barnaghi@imperial.ac.uk)
+To apply and download the dataset, please contact with [Prof. Payam Barnaghi](mailto:p.barnaghi@imperial.ac.uk).

 ## Visualisation of the pre-processed data